ratasorin/adira.ts/README.md

 4. Start a local Verdaccio registry
 5. Publish the generated types as a package
 6. Watch for file changes and repeat the process

+## Examples

+See the `/examples/backend` directory for a demo with Mongoose User model and typed routes showcasing schema integration.
+Also check `/examples/demo-backend` for a basic setup.

 ## Project Structure